 Signs & Symptoms of Colon Cancer

-The most common colon cancer symptoms are blood on the surface of the rectum and changes in the frequency or consistency of an individual’s bowel movements.
+The most common signs of colorectal cancer are blood on the surface of the rectum and changes in the frequency or consistency of an individual’s bowel habits.
 Potential warning signs include:

 - Chronic constipation or diarrhea

 - An inability to completely empty the bowels

 Other colon cancer signs include cramping and bloating in the pelvic or abdominal region, unexpected weight loss and unexplained fatigue.
 Abdominal pain can occur if a tear develops in the digestive tract, although this is extremely rare.

 How to reduce your risk of colon cancer